How Can You Use Social Media Marketing To Boost Investor Relations

 1. Form A Content Strategy

-First and foremost thing to do is to organise an efficient team which will be responsible for handling social media marketing from start to end.
-The team should comprise of IROs, content writers, graphic designers, SEO experts, social media managers and other preferred members.
+First and foremost thing to do is to organize an efficient team that will be responsible for handling social media marketing from start to end.
+The team should comprise of IROs, content writers, graphic designers, SEO experts, social media managers, and other preferred members.

 Once you have the content strategy ready, start executing at the earliest.
-Whenever possible, prepare content and graphics in advance to ensure consistency.
+Whenever possible, prepare content and graphics in advance to ensure consistency for Investor Relations.

 2. Form Marketing Strategy